 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-XM is primarily a forex trading platform, but offers CFDs that let you trade most other major asset classes.
+As well explained in this review, XM is primarily a forex trading platform, but offers CFDs that let you trade most other major asset classes.
 You can use CFDs to speculate on the performance of stocks, indices, commodities, and precious metals.
-It offers downloadable platforms so you can analyse currencies and make trades from your desktop or mobile phone.
+It offers downloadable platforms so you can analyse currencies and make trades from your desktop or forex apps..

 Pros & Cons